Quietek/SaveSync/README.md

 #### What's the difference between all the different save types?
 - A Steam save is always from an installed Steam game.
 This does not include games that are added to steam as non-Steam games or games installed directly into a proton directory.
 - A Non-Steam save is any save file that you manually specify that isn't installed through steam.
 This could be the path to an emulator's save data for example, or really any game you're willing to manually locate the save data for that you don't own on Steam.
 This includes games that were installed into a proton directory or added as non-Steam games.
 - A ROM Save file is a save file that is located in the same directory as the ROM itself.
 This is generally specific to cartridge based systems that stored their game saves on the cartridge.
-Currently SteamSync only supports this with .sav files, but more can be added to the codebase with relative ease, if you know of a file extension that should be treated as a save instead of a ROM, please consider letting me know on GitHub.
+These are distinguished from normal ROMs by their save extensions.
+Currently supported ROM Save extensions include .sav, .eep, .fla, .srm, and .ss\*. if you know of a file extension that should be treated as a save instead of a ROM, please consider letting me know on GitHub.

 #### What's an AppID and a GameID and how do I find them?
 The AppID is Steam's way of keeping track of which games are which within the steam database.
 It's a numerical value that won't be changed and will always refer to the same game.
-A GameID is a custom value created specifically for SteamSync to keep track of non-Steam games, and are based purely off the order they are added to the database.
-If you need to find the AppID or GameID of a game that's already registered to the SteamSync database, you can run SteamSync.py with the --list command line argument.
+A GameID is a custom value created specifically for SteamSync to keep track of non-Steam games, the first 9999 GameIDs are reserved for non-Steam games to be added to SteamSync's automatic detection.
+So, the first non-Steam game you manually add will have a GameID of 10000 If you need to find the AppID or GameID of a game that's already registered to the SteamSync database, you can run SteamSync.py with the --list command line argument.

 	$ python SteamSync.py --list